skycoin/cxo/intro/skybrief/README.md

 skybrief
 ========

-The skybrief is brief exmaple for the skyobejct package
+The skybrief is brief example for the skyobject package

 - Root is objects root
 - Ref is like pointer (`*User`)